Thursday, March 24, 2022

 Cut down on your alcohol consumption

-It’s not uncommon for people to drink more than recommended, yet only few know about the long term health problems linked with excessive drinking.
-Diseases such as strokes, heart attacks and some cancers are all linked to the over consumption of alcohol.
-It’s thought that men who drink more than three to four units of alcohol a day (on a regular basis) are three times more likely to experience a stroke.
+It’s not uncommon for people to drink more than recommended, yet only a few know about the long term health problems linked with excessive drinking.
+Diseases such as strokes, heart attacks and some cancers are all linked to the overconsumption of alcohol.
+It’s thought that men who drink more than three to four units of alcohol a day (regularly) are three times more likely to experience a stroke.

 Get more exercise

-Exercise can provide a number of health benefits and these aren’t limited to just weight loss.
-Even if you have a slim physique, you can still receive a number of benefits from simple exercises.
+Exercise can provide several health benefits and these aren’t limited to just weight loss.
+Even if you have a slim physique, you can still receive several benefits from simple exercises.
 Even a small amount of activity can lower the risk of developing major diseases such as coronary heart disease, strokes and diabetes by a massive 50%.
 Maintaining a regular exercise scheme can cut the risk of suffering a premature death by a considerable 20%+.

 Stress is a problem

-In 2010 alone, a number of 400,000 people within the UK reported that work-related stress was making them ill.
-A number of psychological problems, which include stress, are behind one in five visits to a GP.
-If they’re left unchecked, the level of stress can sky rocket, causing further health problems such as high blood pressure, depression and anxiety.
+In 2010 alone, around 400,000 people within the UK reported that work-related stress was making them ill.
+Several psychological problems, which include stress, are behind one in five visits to a GP.
+If they’re left unchecked, the level of stress can skyrocket, causing further health problems such as high blood pressure, depression and anxiety.

-A major side effect of STD’s is that sometimes there are little to no symptoms, which can be dangerous considering the side effects the diseases hold.
-For example, if Chlamydia is left untreated is can have a direct effect on a woman’s ability to conceive a child.
+A major side effect of STDs is that sometimes there are little to no symptoms, which can be dangerous considering the side effects the diseases hold.
+For example, if Chlamydia is left untreated it can have a direct effect on a woman’s ability to conceive a child.
 Remember to get checked regularly to maintain a clean, healthy sex life.